The AI Gap Nobody's Talking About (And It's Costing You Millions)

 7. Each step lives in its own silo

-You're using AI, sure.
+You're might be using AI in parts of this process, sure.
 But you're using it like a slightly smarter typewriter.

 Now imagine this instead:

 The inquiry arrives.
-AI automatically categorizes it, extracts key information, checks if it matches existing customers, pulls their history, determines the priority, routes it to the right team with context, drafts a personalized response, schedules follow-up tasks, and updates everyone who needs to know—all in seconds, all connected, all orchestrated.
+AI automatically categorises it, extracts key information, checks if it matches existing customers, pulls their history, determines the priority, routes it to the right team with context, drafts a personalised response, schedules follow-up tasks, and updates everyone who needs to know—all in seconds, all connected, all orchestrated.

 Same AI tools.
 Completely different business outcome.

-The Productivity Gap: AI Users vs. AI Orchestrators
+The Value Gap: Tool Users vs. Strategic Implementers

 Why This Gap Exists (And Why You Haven't Fixed It Yet)